Kanazawa Castle Park Guide — Hours, Access & 6-Area Walking Route

 | On foot | Approx. 25–30 min walk from Kanazawa Station East Exit (flat route) |

-Recommended bus stop: Kanazawa Castle / Kenrokuen-shita — a short walk to Ishikawa-mon Gate, the classic starting point for the castle walk.
-From the East Exit of Kanazawa Station, take the Kanazawa Loop Bus (clockwise or counterclockwise) or the Kenrokuen Shuttle.
+Recommended bus stop: Kenrokuen-shita・Kanazawa Castle — about a 5-minute walk to Ishikawa-mon Gate, the classic starting point for the castle walk.
+From the East Exit of Kanazawa Station, take the Kanazawa Castle Town Loop Bus or a regular local bus.
 IC cards (Suica, ICOCA) are accepted on most routes.

 Entry & hours at a glance: